The press release remains an essential tool of the trade for PRs and communicators alike.

 This will be the most newsworthy element of the story, and will form the headline and lead of the piece.
 (As a general rule of thumb, you should be able to sum it up in 27 words or less.)

 Remember, different titles cater for different audiences.
 So the best hook may differ depending on who you are pitching to.
-For example, titles with differing political slants with routinely put contrasting spins on the same piece of political news.
+For example, titles with differing political slants will routinely put contrasting spins on the same piece of political news.

 In many ways, this is the hardest part of the process.
 It requires familiarity with your target audience and a strong grasp of what makes a story newsworthy.
 Try looking for stories with a human angle, that can be linked to a prominent public figure or which provide insights through new research.